lukefitzwolfgang/icatproject/contrib/icat-xml-test-client/README.txt

 for the InstallSert utility which creates a trust store called jssecacerts with your certificate.
-You then have to pass this trust store as the default trust store to your vm: java -cp icatclient.jar -Djavax.net.ssl.trustStore=jssecacerts -Dhttp.nonProxyHosts=myserver.xxx.yy org.icatproject.testclient.IcatXmlTestClient ...
+You then have to pass this trust store as the default trust store to your vm: java -cp icatXmlTestClient-0.2.jar -Djavax.net.ssl.trustStore=jssecacerts -Dhttp.nonProxyHosts=myserver.xxx.yy org.icatproject.testclient.IcatXmlTestClient ...

 Development details
 -------------------